Finding Inspiration in Every Turn

 Marine on a Mission, Riding with a Purpose was proposed to Give 2 Those in 2022 by visionary Marine Veteran Sgt.
 Joseph Leaston.

 After discussing at great length this mission, Give 2 Those found that it would be a great benefit to bring hope, healing and inspiration in the form of recreational therapy to those who serve and their families.
-That being said it gives us here at Give 2 Those great honor to officially launch Marine on a Mission, Riding with a Purpose, kicking off the summer of July 2023
+That being said it gives us here at Give 2 Those great honor to officially launch Marine on a Mission, Riding with a Purpose Program.

 What is Marine on a Mission, Riding with a Purpose...